-- 3.25 Development Policy DP14 seeks to ensure there is no unmet need for gypsy and traveller accommodation.
+- 3.26 Development Policy DP14 seeks to ensure there is no unmet need for gypsy and traveller accommodation.
 A survey update was undertaken in September 2012 which identified a need for 2 public pitches and 9 private pitches over the period to 2017.
-In addition a study of Showmen's Housing Requirements in 2009 identified a need for about 10 plots for Showpeople by 2019 and none had been provided or approved by April 2015. - 3.26 During 2017/20018 there were five applications to which DP14 had regard, 4 were refused and the 5th was permitted for a replacement utility building.
+In addition, a study of Showmen's Housing Requirements in 2009 identified a need for about 10 plots for Showpeople by 2019 and none had been provided or approved by April 2015. - 3.27 During 2018/20019 there were two applications to which DP14 had regard, 1 was refused and the other was permitted for a replacement amenity building.
 In addition, two appeals for gypsy related applications were allowed for two single pitch private gypsy sites.